 We operate an annual Performance and Development cycle, whereby each year employees set their objectives and targets for the year ahead through discussion with their manager.
 As part of this process, employees also create an Individual Development Plan which outlines their areas for development, as well as how these can be addressed from a 70-20-10 approach (with 70% of their learning coming from job-related experience, 20% from interactions from others, and 10% from more formal learning events or resources).
 Each action in the Plan includes a KPI and employees receive ongoing feedback and support from managers to help them meet their objectives.
 A huge range of training and development actions can be included in the Plan, from onthe-job activities, feedback, and shadowing to manager or peer coaching, assignments, or more formal learning.
-All employees also have access to our Global Digital Learning Platform, MySU, which offers over 60,000 courses and resources on topics as varied as sustainability, data to help them develop their skills and leadership abilities.
+All employees also have access to our Global Digital Learning Platform, MySU, which offers over 60,000 courses and resources on topics as varied as sustainability, data visualisation, building resilience, and how to lead virtual meetings.

+At SBFE, employees also have access to a range of programmes and training to help them develop their skills and leadership abilities.
 These include global leadership and culture programmes, such as our Global Leadership Forum and our Global Leadership Development Programme, as well as Sales Academies for local sales teams and technical training for factory employees.
 We also use the Herrmann Brain Dominance Instrument (HBDI), an assessment tool that measures and describes thinking preferences.
 Using this tool can help individuals and teams in several ways, from improving self-awareness and communication, to better decision-making.